CasvalDOT/hssh/README.md

 > An heply utility for happy coders to easily search and connect into remote servers

 ## Dependencies
-Hssh has the following dependencies:
+To use at 100% this tool, you must install the following addictions:
 - [fzf](https://github.com/junegunn/fzf) - Used to search in interactive mode